Samuel MacCurdy Greer: Radical and Liberal Party politician

-In 1860 in by-election for the Derry City seat, Greer tried to succeed the Whig MP Sir Robert Ferguson, but the Conservative candidate William McCormick, who employed a significant number of Catholic workers, managed to split the Catholic vote and defeated Greer with a majority of 19.
+In 1860 in 1860 Londonderry City by-election, Greer tried to succeed the Whig MP Sir Robert Ferguson, but the Conservative candidate William McCormick, who employed a significant number of Catholic workers, managed to split the Catholic vote and defeated Greer with a majority of 19.

 Although failing to win office as a Liberal, Greer promoted the party in Ulster.
 It was the vehicle through the first of the Irish Land Acts was secured in 1870.
 This met one of the central demands of the Ulster Tenant Right Association.
 It gave the Custom of Ulster, which restricted the opportunity to rack-rent tenant improvements, the force of law.
-In 1872, the Gladstone administration also introduced the secret ballot, which reduced the intimidatory power of landlords and employers.
+In 1872, the Gladstone administration also introduced the Ballot Act 1872, which reduced the intimidatory power of landlords and employers through the use of the secret ballot.

-In 1870 Greer accepted the recordership of Londonderry, an office until 1878, when he was appointed county court judge of Cavan and Leitrim.
+In 1870 Greer accepted the recordership of Londonderry, until 1878, when he was appointed county court judge of County Cavan and County Leitrim.
 He died in 1880.